higayasuo/expo-icp/docs/setup.md

 npm run dfx:deploy:playground
 ```

-This command performs the following operations:

-1. Builds all Canisters (internet-identity, ii-integration, expo-starter-frontend, expo-starter-backend)
-2. Installs the built Canisters to the playground

-**Important Notes**

-- Deployment may take several minutes
-- Deployed canisters expire after 20 minutes
-- Playground deployments have the following limitations:
-  - Maximum memory usage of 1GB
-  - Cycle transfer instructions are ignored
-  - Wasm files cannot be gzipped

 ## Preparation Steps for ICP Mainnet (ic) Deployment

 1. Create and switch to a development identity